Business Intelligence and Analytics Courses

 This course is designed to provide an overview in major sections of healthcare information systems, healthcare informatics, and healthcare business intelligence.
 Informatics combines healthcare and business intelligence for decision making aimed at reducing costs and improving quality through use of information systems and technology.

 This course introduces the concept of Business Intelligence (BI).
 Students will learn how BI is used by organizations to make better business decisions, use fewer resources, and improve the bottom line.
 This course provides an overview of business intelligence topics as well as hands-on experiences.
-Topics include business analytics, data visualization, data mining, data warehousing and business performance management.
+Topics include business analytics, descriptive analytics, Big Data, data visualization, data mining, data warehousing and business performance management.

 This course provides an introduction to predictive analytics techniques used in business and social science research.
 Using enterprise-class analytic software, students will learn how to build predictive models using techniques such as logistic regression, discriminant analysis, cluster analysis, and decision trees.